dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/2-abs-value.md

 ## Introduction

-In the [previous lesson](../types-of-numbers) we discussed numbers for counting and numbers for measuring, and we realised that they form **real numbers** ($\mathbb{R}$) altogether.
+In the [previous lesson](../types-of-numbers), we discussed numbers for counting and numbers for measuring, and we realised that they form **real numbers** ($\mathbb{R}$) altogether.
 This is not the end of the story because we have not talked about the number lines yet!
 In this lesson, we will learn:

 - the coordinate representation of numbers: the number line.
-- the definition and properties of the absolute value of a real number.{{% sn abs1 %}}Working with absolute values is in fact part of the Mathematics II course, but the majority of textbooks and online tutorials introduce the concept here.{{% /sn %}}
+- the definition and properties of the absolute value of a real number.

 ## The Number Line